welele08/docs/content/en/docs/Overview/build_packages.md

   How to build packages with luet
 ---

-Building a package with Luet requires a definition only.
-It can be self-contained and be only composed of one spec, or a group of them, forming a Luet tree.
+Building a package with Luet requires a [definition](/docs/concepts/specfile) only.
+It can be self-contained and be only composed of one [specfile](/docs/concepts/specfile), or a group of them, forming a Luet tree.

 The `build` help command is the following: